logancyang/my-cs-degree/README.md

-# My CS Degree (2020)
+# My CS Degree - Full-Stack ML Engineering (2020)

-Being a software engineer with a background in Physics, I felt the lack of a CS degree had been a limiting factor in my long-term growth.
+Being a machine learning software engineer with a background in Physics, I felt the lack of a CS degree had been a limiting factor in my long-term growth.
 To tackle it head-on, I designed this curriculum for myself with the best resources I found online, focusing on CS basics as well as full-stack development, deep learning and natural language processing.

 There are general knowledge courses and project courses.